-- the Counterparty risk institutions cannot repay the Council investment placed with them; - interest rate risk the rate of interest earned on the investments will be less than that paid on debt, thus causing a loss to the Council.
+- § the Counterparty risk institutions cannot repay the Authority investment placed with them; - s interest rate risk the rate of interest earned on the investments will be less than that paid on debt, thus causing a loss to the Authority.

-The Council has mitigated these risks by having a risk averse Treasury Management Investment Strategy and by detailed monitoring of counterparties through its borrowing and investment strategies and treasury management working practices and procedures.
+The Authority has mitigated these risks by formulating its Treasury Management Investment Strategy and by detailed monitoring of counterparties through its borrowing and investment strategies and treasury management working practices and procedures.